saturnlighting/literature-review/README.md

 <!-- Present the literature in a logical way, commenting on the differences and similarities between the material cited. -->
 <!-- Potential outputs of this section: state of knowledge, gaps in literature, weakness of methodologies used, structure on how dependent and independent variables are related (conceptual model?). -->
 <!-- Table with a summary of the most relevant literature. -->

+## Active travel behaviour and lighting

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>
-Table 1: Overview of papers on active travel and road lighting
+Table 1: Overview of papers on active travel and lighting
 </caption>
 <thead>
 <tr>